CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/configuration.md

 oc replace -f secret.json
 ```

-As you can the process can be a bit obfuscated.
+As you can see the process can be a bit obfuscated.